JJJYmmm/Pix2SeqV2-Pytorch/README.md

 dir_root = '/mnt/MSCOCO'
 ```

-**I trained some weights for different tasks, you can fetch them [here](https://pan.baidu.com/s/1NKrsdx-Qsh0qJ-qhJY694A?pwd=1212)**.
+**I trained some weights for different tasks, you can fetch them from [Baidu Pan](https://pan.baidu.com/s/1NKrsdx-Qsh0qJ-qhJY694A?pwd=1212) or [Google Drive (only multitask)](https://drive.google.com/file/d/12VUEfhBopblnjSqPQAFrij_5uXAGMO8T/view?usp=sharing)**.
 Put them in folder Pix2SeqV2/weights, so that you don't need to change corresponding configs.

 ## A Small Demo